-This year, the Federal Asian Pacific American Council declared the theme of AAPI Month as "Advancing Leaders Through Collaboration."
+For 2023, the Federal Asian Pacific American Council declared the theme of AAPI Month as "Advancing Leaders Through Opportunity."

 So, here are just a few inspirational Asian American women leaders, activists, and influencers, all of whom use their voices and platforms to advocate for climate justice, racial equity, and other important causes.

 Varshini Prakash is an Indian American climate activist based in Massachusetts.
 Prakash is best known as the Co-Founder and Executive Director of Sunrise Movement, a youth-led, nonviolent activism movement that aims to end climate change by supporting a Green New Deal, creating jobs, empowering communities, uniting with other movements, and more.
 Since founding Sunrise Movement in 2017, the nonprofit has grown exponentially, with actions and chapters all across the U.S.